charlesbreton/charlesbreton.github.io/README.md

 # charlesbreton.github.io

 This is the code used to build my website.
-It is based on the Hyde theme and modified.
+It is based on a modified version of the Hyde theme.